 Each VPN server can only handle a limited number of VPN tunnels.
 It may happen that due to popularity, some servers are too overloaded (because there’s too much VPN client simultaneously connecting to it).

-Otherwise, if a VPN provider proposes multiple VPN servers for the same country, a simple trick would be to chose the last VPN server on the list since most of the times, people will chose the first one on the list thereby charging it more than the others.
+Otherwise, if a VPN provider proposes multiple VPN servers for the same country, a simple trick would be to choose the last VPN server on the list since most of the times, people will choose the first one on the list thereby charging it more than the others.

 Depending on the internet connection that you have, it may happen that some implementation (a VSAT international connection for example) has a too big network latency (around 600ms) that it becomes really hard for the VPN connection to work steadily.
-If you have the choice, use an internet connection that relies to you with the internet that do not go through satellite connections,
+If you have the choice, use an internet connection that relies on you with the internet that does not go through satellite connections.

 The distance between your computer and the VPN server (network hops)

 This also plays a big role in the VPN connection performance that you have.
-If it takes too much hops (routers) to get to the closest VPN router, then it has an impact into the quality of the VPN connection.
-This usually can be verified by doing a “traceroute” from your computer to the VPN server you are trying to connect to
+If it takes too many hops (routers) to get to the closest VPN router, then it has an impact on the quality of the VPN connection.
+This usually can be verified by doing a “traceroute” from your computer to the VPN server you are trying to connect to.

-While this list isn’t exhaustive, it gives you an idea of the things to check so as to optimize your VPN connection performance.
+While this list isn’t exhaustive, it gives you an idea of the things to check so as to optimize your VPN connection speed.